edmundhung/conform/docs/ja/api/zod/coerceFormValue.md

 ### Define custom coercion

-You can define custom coercion for a specific schema by setting the `defineCoercion` option.
+You can customize coercion for a specific schema by setting the `customize` option.

 ```ts
 import {